PatrykSitko/WWW-RuneScype-Advanced/README.md

 # Create a stunning native web app.

+Use JavaScript & Python inside of your front-end application!

 ## how to run this script:

 - Terminal: mvn clean package
 - Terminal: ./mvnw spring-boot:run -Pprod